chef/automate/components/docs-chef-io/content/automate/opensearch_external_upgrade.md

 ## Upgrade Elasticsearch to OpenSearch

 On January 21, 2021, Elastic NV announced that they would change their software licensing strategy and not release new versions of Elasticsearch and Kibana under the permissive ALv2 license.
 Instead, Elastic is releasing Elasticsearch and Kibana under the Elastic license, with source code available under the Elastic License or Server Side Public License (SSPL).
 These licenses are not open source and do not offer users the same freedoms.
-Because of this, AWS made the decision to create and maintain a fork from the last ALv2 version of Elasticsearch and Kibana.
+Because of this, AWS decided to create and maintain a fork from the last ALv2 version of Elasticsearch and Kibana.
 The fork is called OpenSearch and is available under ALv2.

 To upgrade AWS Elasticsearch, please follow instructions on [Upgrading to AWS OpenSearch](https://aws.amazon.com/blogs/aws/amazon-elasticsearch-service-is-now-amazon-opensearch-service-and-supports-opensearch-10/)

 ### Migration Planning

-The upgrade process for Elasticsearch to OpenSearch requires a one-time downtime and takes about 10 mins.
+The upgrade process for Elasticsearch to OpenSearch requires a one-time downtime and takes about 10 minutes.
 This process may take longer depending on your server hardware and the size of the node objects in Chef Automate.

 ### Requirements